-ETF Partners LLP is a Limited Liability Partnership registered in England and Wales (Company Number OC31208) and with Registered Office at 25 Hill Street, London, W1J 5LW.
+ETF Partners LLP is a Limited Liability Partnership registered in England and Wales (Company Number OC31208) and with Registered Office at 29 Queen Anne’s Gate, London SW1H 9BU.
 ETF Partners LLP is authorised and regulated by the Financial Conduct Authority (FRN 453441).

 ETF will be the ‘controller’ of the personal data you provide.
 ETF takes your privacy seriously.
 This policy statement is to explain to you what personal data we hold, how and why we may collect it, and the measures we take to protect it.
 If you have any questions regarding this statement, please email us at [email protected] This statement is applicable to any personal data that we have collected, or will collect.

 We may store personal information relating to you, such as name, job title, employer and contact details if:

 i. you have had contact with ETF, for example through an email or meeting a member of the team.

 ii. you are a supplier / service provider to ETF.

 iii. you submit a CV or business plan to ETF.

 iv. you are involved in a transaction that also involves ETF, for example as a co-investor or investee company.

 v.
 You are, or work for, an investor or potential investor in ETF’s funds.

 In the case of iv. and v. above, in order to verify identity, we may also store previous employment details, nationality information, references provided by third parties, and the results of due diligence checks carried out.